jvanname/circcash/README.md

 What is Circcash?
 ----------------

 Circcash is a fork of Bitcoin using Hashspin as a proof-of-work algorithm.
-Hashspin is designed to acceleratee the development of reversible computing hardware.
+Hashspin is designed to accelerate the development of reversible computing hardware.
 Hashspin is the only cryptocurrency mining algorithm that is designed to solve an extremely important scientific problem.
  - 2.0 minute block targets
  - 10 CIRCs per block
  - No subsidy halving